boutroslab/HTSvis/README.md

 HTSvis()
 ```
 ## Test Data
 Some sample datasets can be downloaded from http://b110-wiki.dkfz.de/confluence/display/HTSvis.
-This page also contains detailed descriptions of each test dataset.
+This page also contains detailed descriptions of each test dataset.<br />
-Alternatively, test data can be found in the GitHub repository ('test_data' folder), you can get it by dowloading the repository ('clone or download' option).
-Please note that Safari does not support the upload of RData files.<br />
 Following test data sets are provided, please check the help page in the app for instructions on how to upload them.
 A description file of the tets data is provided as a pdf in the 'test_data' folder.<br />

 | File | Description |